willjrice/Tensorflow-Amoeba-Detection-Classification/README.md

 > cp -r pycocotools full/path/to/this/folder/TensorFlow/models/research/

 ### 6. Install Object Detection API
-Go in Tensorflow/models/research and paste this code:
+Go in _Tensorflow/models/research_ and paste this code:
 > cp object_detection/packages/tf2/setup.py .
 > python -m pip install .

 ### 7. Test Installation
 To make sure Tensorflow and Object Detection API work and play nicely, see if it passes these tests.
-Within Tensorflow/models/research,
+Within _Tensorflow/models/research_,
 > python object_detection/builders/model_builder_tf2_test.py

 It will tell you if something went wrong.

 ## TRAINING/RUNNING A DETECTION MODEL
-Now that everything is installed properly, it is time to actually
+Now that everything is installed properly, it is time to actually train a model.
 ### 1. Workspace Preparation
-Create a new folder entitled workspace under Tensorflow.
-Then, under workspace, create a folder training_demo.
+Create a new folder entitled _workspace_ under Tensorflow.
+Then, under _workspace_, create a folder _training_demo_.
 This will be where you train a particular model.
-Under Tensorflow/workspace/training_demo/, you should create the following other folders:
+Under _Tensorflow/workspace/training_demo/_, you should create the following other folders:
-	•	/annotations/ : This will store the *.record files
+- /annotations/ : This will store the *.record files
-	•	/exported-models/ : Finished model will be stored here, for export
+- /exported-models/ : Finished model will be stored here, for export
-	•	/images/: Set of images for training/testing, with *.xml files
+- /images/: Set of images for training/testing, with *.xml files
-	•	/models/ : Will contain subfolders of each model trained upon
+- /models/ : Will contain subfolders of each model trained upon
-	•	/pre-trained-models/ : Where the downloaded, pre-trained-models will be stored
+- /pre-trained-models/ : Where the downloaded, pre-trained-models will be stored

 ### 2. Dataset Preparation
 First, you will need to install labelImg to annotate the dataset.
 Here’s the simplest way: